 The Royal Australian Mint does not buy back coins, nor do we accept deposits of coins directly from individuals, organisations or businesses.

-If you want to sell your coins, you should contact a Professional Coin Dealer who will need to see the coin to assess its condition before giving you a valuation.
+If you want to sell your coins, you should contact a Professional Coin Distributor who will need to see the coin to assess its condition before giving you a valuation.
 Remember, knowledge about your coins will help you make a better judgement about whether you’re getting value for money.

 Worn or Damaged Coins